berangerthomas/StellaScript/README.md

 ### Scenario 3: transcribing a noisy field recording

 **Goal**: extract intelligible speech from a noisy environment.
-**Rationale**: `demucs` is a powerful source separation model that can isolate vocals from background noise, which is ideal for improving the clarity of the transcription.
+**Rationale**: `demucs` is a source separation model that can isolate vocals from background noise.
+This approach can be used to improve transcription clarity in challenging audio conditions.
 ```bash
 python main.py --mode block --file "field_recording.wav" --enhancement demucs
 ```